DawsonJung/RockPaperScissors/README.md

-# mtchat
+# Tic-Tac-Toe: Network Game Assignment
+#### Everett Yee and Dawson Jung

-This repo contains programs to implement a multi-threaded TCP chat server and client
+This repo contains programs to implement a Tic-Tac-Toe game.

 * MtClient.java handles keyborad input from the user.
 * ClientListener.java recieves responses from the server and displays them